-I moved away from the Portland area about 20 years ago – yikes!
-I return annually to visit friends and family, and enjoy keeping up with the local food and drink scene every time I return.
+I moved away from the Portland area about 22 years ago – yikes!
+I return once or twice a year to visit friends and family.
+It’s been enjoyable to keep up with the local food and drink scene every time I return.
 Growing up, it was mostly breweries and lobster shacks and now it’s a true foodie destination.
 When friends travel to Maine they ask for my recommendations.
 I keep this list updated frequently.
-My most recent trip back was in August 2022.
-I wanted to share some of the best cocktail bars in Portland, Maine with my husband, including a brand new one to the city.
-(I also got a sneak peek at another bar opening in November 2022.)
-Also, if you landed on this post looking for the other Portland, I have a guide on that as well.
+My most recent trip to Portland, Maine was in June 2023.
+Also, if you landed on this post looking for Portland, OR, I have a guide on that as well.
 Please enjoy my picks for the best bars in Portland, Maine!